ElliotKillick/qubes-video-companion/README.md

     - Only small parts of two kernel modules ever touch untrusted video data: [`v4l2loopback`](https://github.com/umlaeute/v4l2loopback) and the Video4Linux2 (V4L2) driver in mainline Linux
         - This is a massive improvement to what it would have been previously using USBIP over Qubes RPC for passing through a USB webcam device thereby exposing the entire Linux USB stack to a potential attacker
     - Kernel modules are reloaded between Qubes Video Companion sessions to ensure a clean state
-- The video dimensions and FPS are sanitized by the video receiver to ensure they contain no extraneous GStreamer capabilities
+- The video dimensions and FPS parameters are sanitized by the video receiver to ensure they contain no extraneous GStreamer capabilities
 - No TCP/IP networking stacks are exposed
     - Communication is performed through file descriptors that run between virtual machines using the simple point-to-point protocol that is [Qubes RPC](https://www.qubes-os.org/doc/qrexec/) (built upon Xen vchan under the hood)
 - Mitigates vulnerabilities in the webcam firmware
     - With Qubes Video Companion, the virtual machine receiving the webcam video stream never has direct hardware access to the webcam device thus rendering firmware tinkering impossible
     - Firmware vulnerabilities as demonstrated in [this paper](https://www.usenix.org/system/files/conference/usenixsecurity14/sec14-paper-brocker.pdf) could allow an attacker to disable the webcam LED indicator or even perform a VM escape (or at least an escape to `sys-usb`)
-    - Here is a good [WIRED article](https://www.wired.com/story/firmware-hacks-vulnerable-pc-components-peripherals/) on the state of firmware security
+    - Here is a good [WIRED article](https://www.wired.com/story/firmware-hacks-vulnerable-pc-components-peripherals/) on the state of firmware security and why it must not be trusted
 - Ability to separate the video and microphone capabilities that many webcams feature
-    - Webcam microphones are often very sensitive picking up lots of background noise which serves as an information leak should the virtual machine it's being passed through be compromised
+    - Webcam microphones are often very sensitive picking up lots of background noise which serves as an information leak should the virtual machine it's being passed through to be compromised
         - This mitigates listening to keystrokes as a method of keylogging the entire system
-            - Public implementations for conducting this type of attack in practice [already exist](https://github.com/shoyo/acoustic-keylogger)
+            - Public implementations for conducting this type of attack in practice [already exist](https://github.com/shoyo/acoustic-keylogger) so it's not an unrealistic concern
-            - This is also a mitigation for other [acoustic side-channel attacks](https://en.wikipedia.org/wiki/Acoustic_cryptanalysis)
+            - This also serves as a mitigation for other types of [acoustic side-channel attacks](https://en.wikipedia.org/wiki/Acoustic_cryptanalysis) (e.g. encryption key extraction through acoustic machine emanations)
         - Removes possibility of hearing background conversations
     - Instead, connect only the desired microphone such as one that comes part of a headset or even none at all using PulseAudio (please see the FAQ)
-- Conscious effort was made to base this project off of software with good security track record
+- Conscious effort was made to base this project only on software with good security track records
     - GStreamer instead of FFmpeg
 - Allows for better isolation of complex (and unfortunately often proprietary) video conferencing software often used with webcams that is commonly the subject of many critical vulnerabilities (e.g. Zoom)
 - As has been well noted [here](https://github.com/QubesOS/qubes-issues/issues/2079#issuecomment-226942065), this project does _not_ solve the privacy issue of an already compromised (as a result of a malicious USB device) `sys-usb` sniffing the webcam video stream and leaking that data to other USB devices